acdh-oeaw/de-micro-editor/README.md

 In JS:

-`const { LoadEditor } = require("de-micro-editor/src/main");`
+`const { LoadEditor } = require("de-micro-editor");`

 or

-`import { LoadEditor } from "de-micro-editor/src/main";`
+`import { LoadEditor } from "de-micro-editor";`

 In HTML:

 `<script src="https://unpkg.com/de-micro-editor@0.1.0/dist/de-editor.min.js"></script>`

 ## Custom Elements (HTML)
-The package renders 7 different custom elements and creates eventlisteners to triggers defined functions.
-Each custom element takes and attribute `opt` which connects the element with a specific configurations parameter variant (see configuration description below).
+The package renders 7 different custom elements and creates event listeners to triggers defined functions.
+Each custom element takes an attribute `opt` which connects the element with a specific configurations parameter variant (see configuration description below).
 The window-resize element also takes an attribute `pos` which specifies a specific window to resize.
 The edition-pagination element uses attributes like `pos facs and data-type` to access window, element ids like images and data-type for further specification.
 The last two attributes are optional.

 ```
 <annotation-slider opt="break"></annotation-slider>